Thursday, June 28, 2012

 THE WILD had some good humour, but unfortunately, the movie was way too similar to Madagascar, which the former came out one year before THE WILD.
 The plot had low originality, taking some ideas from The Lion King and Finding Nemo.
 The animation is fine but a bit too uncanny and uninspiring.
 It had a terrific voice cast, particularly Eddie Izzard, who did a fantastic job voicing the koala, and even Jim Belushi (whose voice sounds almost like Seth Rogen) does the same for the squirrel.

 I'm pleased Disney didn't make this film, as they only distributed it.
 This movie could have been a disadvantage for C.O.R.E's animation studio.
 However, it is their only animated feature to date.
 THE WILD should have been in the hands of Pixar or Blue Sky.
 This movie would have been more appealing if it had a better storyline and humour with more punchlines or sarcasm.
-In recommendation, it is a below-average animated flick only for one-time viewing.
+In recommendation, it is a below-average animated flick for one-time viewing.

 Star rating: (3/5) Average